ericcee/bf2fasm/README.md

 # bf2fasm
 Brainfuck to Flatassembler compiler

-Converts Brainfuck Code to Flatassembler Syntax Code.
+Converts Brainfuck Code to Flatassembler Syntax.

 Use **bf2fasm \<source file\>** to compile Brainfuck to Flatassembler Code.